mithunpaul08/cs4583_fall2020_hw4_java/README.md

 Your instructor will grade the code off this pull request.
 Pull requests submitted after the deadline won’t be considered.
-If you have raised a pull request, then you don't have to submit the code in D2l.
+If you have raised a pull request, then you don't have to submit the code again in D2L.
-However do note that you still have to submit the answers to the other written questions in D2l.
+However do note that you still have to submit the answers to the other written part of all questions in gradescope (refer gradescope submission instructions on piazza).
 # Grading